Period: Angkor period

 Date: late 10th–early 11th century

 Dimensions: H. 22 3/4 in.
 (57.8 cm); W. 18 in.
 (45.7 cm); D. 12 in.
 (30.5 cm)

 Credit Line: Purchase, The Annenberg Foundation Gift, 1992

 The Buddhist embodiment of infinite compassion, the Bodhisattva Avalokiteshvara, is rarely represented in the rajalilasana seated posture more associated with rulers and Hindu gods.
-Monumental metal sculpture represents the apogee of Khmer artistic production, and this image is one of few large-scale images from the Angkorian period that has survived intact.
-In Khmer royal cult practices, a close identification between a ruler and his chosen deity was customary; thus this image, so unusually seated in a kinglike posture, may be intended to serve as both a representation of the bodhisattva and a portrait of the ruler-patron for whom it was commissioned.
-Without the representation of the Amitabha Buddha, the spiritual mentor of Avalokiteshvara, in its elaborately coiffured chignon, this realistic figure could be mistaken for a secular portrait.
+Monumental metal sculpture represents the apogee of Khmer artistic production, and this image is one of few large-scale images from the Angkorian period to have survived intact.
+In Khmer royal-cult practices, a close identification between a ruler and his chosen deity was customary; thus this figure, so unusually seated in a kinglike posture, may have been intended to serve as both a representation of the bodhisattva and a portrait of the ruler-patron for whom it was commissioned.
+Without the representation of the Amitabha Buddha, the spiritual mentor of Avalokiteshvara, in its elaborately coiffured chignon, this realistic image could be mistaken for a secular portrait.